The Song of Everlasting Sorrow (novel)

-The Song of Everlasting Sorrow is a novel written by the contemporary Chinese author Wang Anyi.
+The Song of Everlasting Sorrow is a novel written by Chinese author Wang Anyi.
 Widely considered to be one of her best works, this story follows the life and romantic encounters of a woman in a changing Shanghai, spanning roughly four decades of the twentieth century.

 The Song of Everlasting Sorrow was adapted into a 2005 film titled Everlasting Regret, and a 2006 TV series titled To Live to Love.